Cebu Institute of Technology – University: Founder’s Day

 The Founder's Day, held annually every December 6, commemorates the birth anniversary of the founder, Dr. Nicolas G. Escario Sr. Activities such as memorial lectures, academic exhibits, and cultural presentations, are held.

 University Day

 Formerly called 'College Day', the University Day celebrates the birth anniversary of the late Don Simplicio A. Lizares Sr., First Chairman of the board of trustees.
 Educational exhibits, lecture series, cultural presentations, fellowships, and athletic games culminate college and departmental achievements for the school year.

 It is celebrated annually every March 3.

 Conferment Day

 The Conferment Day celebrates the day the Commission on Higher Education (CHED) created Commission En Banc Resolution No. 165-2010, which declared Cebu Institute of Technology's elevation to university status.
 Since then, the official name of the institution has become Cebu Institute of Technology – University.

 The first Conferment Day was celebrated on July 7, 2011, and has since been celebrated annually.

-Jake Bajo Day

-Jake Bajo Day at Cebu Institute of Technology – University (CIT-U) honors the heroic act of student Jake Bajo, who saved the Dean of BMMA from choking on a meat roll by quickly and confidently performing the Heimlich maneuver during a campus event.
-His quick thinking and bravery turned a near-tragic moment into a legendary story, earning him the admiration of the entire CIT community.
-Celebrated annually with reenactments, safety demonstrations, and themed activities, Jake Bajo Day serves as a reminder of the importance of staying calm under pressure—and how one student’s actions can make a life-saving difference.
-This is usually held on March 10.